Hair Stylist + Salon 2019 Tax Deduction Checklist

 • With Section 179, you can write off new purchased equipment up to $500,000.
 This includes furniture, salon equipment and office equipment like computers, scanners and printers.

 • Clothing, such as beauty tunics and salon uniforms, is deductible if they cannot be worn off the job.

 • Both business and professional license

-• Services that you utilize to keep your business running smoothly, like sharpening scissors and salon cleaning services, are also deductible.
+• Services that you utilize to keep your business running smoothly, like sharpening scissors, equipment maintenance and salon cleaning services, are also deductible.

 • Liability insurance and healthcare